-6. By reporting to the State Bar that he was in compliance with the MCLE requirements when he knew that he was not in compliance with the MCLE requirements, Respondent committed an act involving moral turpitude, dishonesty or corruption in wilful violation of Business and Professions Code, section 6106.
+5. By reporting under penalty of perjury to the State Bar that he was in compliance with the MCLE requirements when he had failed to complete any hours of MCLE courses, respondent committed an act involving dishonesty in wilful violation of Business and Professions Code, section 6106.